 Stockholder proposals that are not intended to be included in the proxy materials for our 2021 Annual Meeting, but that are to be presented by the stockholder are subject to the advance notice provisions in our Bylaws.
 According to our Bylaws, in order to be properly brought before the meeting, such a proposal must include the information set forth in our Bylaws.
-To be timely, a proposing stockholder's notice for an annual meeting must be delivered to or mailed and received at our principal executive offices: (x) not later than the close of business on the 90th day, nor earlier than the close of business on the 120th day, in advance of the anniversary of the previous year's annual meeting if such meeting is to be held on a day which is not more than 30 days in advance of the anniversary of the previous year's annual meeting or not later than 60 days after the anniversary of the previous year's annual meeting was held in the previous year, not earlier than the close of business on the 120th day prior to the annual meeting and not later than the close of business on the later of: (1) the 90th day prior to the annual meeting and (2) the close of business on the tenth day following the first date of Public Disclosure of the date of such meeting.
-In no event shall the Public Disclosure of an adjournment or postponement of an annual meeting commence a new notice time period (or extend any notice time period).
+To be timely, a proposing stockholder's notice for an annual meeting must be delivered to or mailed and received at our principal executive offices: (x) not later than the close of business on the 90th day, nor earlier than the close of business on the 120th day, in advance of the anniversary of the previous year's annual meeting if such meeting is to be held on a day which is not more than 30 days in advance of the anniversary of the previous year's annual meeting; and (y) with respect to any other annual meeting of stockholders, including in the event that no annual meeting was held in the previous year's annual meeting and (2) the close of business on the 120th day prior to the annual meeting and not later than the close of business on the 120th day following the first date of Public Disclosure of the date of such meeting.
+In no event shall the Public Disclosure of an annual meeting commence a new notice time period (or extend any notice time period).
 For the purposes of this Section 2.12 and Section 2.13, "Public Disclosure" means a disclosure made in a press release reported by the Dow Jones News Services, The Associated Press, or a comparable national news service or in a document filed by the Company with the SEC pursuant to Section 13, 14, or 15(d) of the Exchange Act.